brunoroque06/brunoroque06.github.io/_pages/software-engineering.md

 This page contains what I consider to be the most relevant sources of information on software engineering.

-> I hold that orthodoxy is the death of knowledge, since the growth of knowledge depends entirely on the existence of disagreement. - Karl Popper, Myth of the Framework
+> I hold that orthodoxy is the death of knowledge, since the growth of knowledge depends entirely on the existence of disagreement. - Karl Popper

 ## Conduct & Human Nature